asgood23/STATIONS/made-with-samples/100-bastards-test.md

 ## 41. Giant Tiger Fighter

+Roll 1d6.

+- 1-2: you are a **Giant Tiger** gifted in martial arts.
+Your claws and teeth do 2d6 damage, and you have Advantage when sneaking up on targets.
+- 3-4: you are an **Average Human** pressed into service fighting against giant tigers.
+Start with a spear (d6), a bottle of tiger piss, and a body covered in scars.
+You start with Luck equal to your highest stat.
+- 5-6: you are a **Giant** seeking revenge against tigers.
+Your fists and feet do 2d6 damage against anything smaller than you.
+Start with +2 AC and a necklace of tiger skulls.

+[*Zohla*](http://zoh.la)*: "Giants In My Field" by Parkas*

 ## 42. Hand Thief

+Start with 2d6 Hands (1HP, poke/scratch) which you have stolen, animated, and trained to be your assistants.
+You steal other things, of course, but prefer hands.

+*D. Nivens: "The Hands That Thieve" by Streetlight Manifesto*

 ## 43. Haruspex

+Start with a red, serrated blade (2d6).
+Drawing blood with your blade casts the spell *Foretell Future* (whether you want it to or not).
+You are consumed by rot and mold.
+Once per day you must kneel before The Shadow Queen.

+*Kaisa: “Haruspex” by Xoth*

 ## 44. Headless Thompson Gunner

+You are a gun for hire from the Land of the Midnight Sun.
+Start with a Thompson gun (heavy, 2d6 damage with Advantage), a pouch of bullets, no head, and a vendetta for the bastards who wanted you dead.
+You cannot be killed.

+[*Sivad’s Sanctum*](https://twitter.com/sivads_sanctum?t=hXEBGKQanKM9EqQlzR4SGQ&s=09)*: “Roland the Headless Thompson Gunner” by Warren Zevon*

 ## 45. Heart of Steel

+You arrived riding a comet, flames in your eyes, silent as a heavy stone.
+Start with +3 HP and the spells *Kneel* and *Bow Your Head*.
+Laugh your cold dark laugh to force a Morale check.

+*Starling Ridgeway: “Heart of Steel” by Manowar*

 ## 46. Heir to Despair

+You are the demigod offspring of Despair, born of one of their many wretched human consorts.
+Cast the spell *Sigh* to drain a target of their will to continue.
+Use the spell *No Light, No Shadow* to eliminate a source of light and its shadow.
+You know the spell *Momentary Peace*, but have been forbidden from using it.

+*Kaisa: "Heir To Despair" by Sigh*

 ## 47. Human Fly

+You have 96 eyes and 96 tears.
+You’ve got a garbage brain, and you don’t care about nothin’.
+Start with +3 Dexterity and you can fucking fly.
+You’ll die in 1d20 days.
+The following day, 1d100+50 of your offspring will be born.

+*Clay Jensen*: "Human Fly" by The Cramps

 ## 48. Hunter
 ## 49. Hurt
 ## 50. Kitten